Xunnamius/project-utils/packages/core/README.md

 <!-- TODO -->

+None of the exported functions are async.
+This is on purpose.

 Note that order matters, and that negated patterns only affect previously defined patterns and not future patterns.
 Given an example.